finos/common-domain-model/documentation/source/event-model.rst

      breakdown
        map [ Create_TradeState( item, originalTrade ) ]

-Examples of how primitive components can be used are illustrated below.
+Examples of how primitive opearors can be used are illustrated below.

 Example 1: Execution and Contract Formation
 """""""""""""""""""""""""""""""""""""""""""